sstendahl/Graphs/README.md

   - Smoothening of data
   - Custom transformations using anything that is compatible with the numpy module

-Data Manipulator is still in very early development, and a large number of features are still planned.
+Graphs is still in very early development, and a large number of features are still planned.
 For any future requests or feedback, please file an issue or send me an email.